mlswg/mls-architecture/draft-ietf-mls-architecture.md

 long-term credentials.
-Although in principle this keying material can be reused for multiple senders, in order to provide forward secrecy it is better for this material to be regularly refreshed so that each sender can use a new key, and older keys deleted.
+Although in principle this keying material can be reused for multiple senders, in order to provide forward secrecy it is better for this material to be regularly refreshed so that each sender can use a new key and delete older keys.

 ## Step 3: Adding Bob to the Group